-Aon climbed 5.7 percent (AON) to $49.15 at 10:19 a.m. in New York.
+Aon climbed 5.7 percent (AON:US) to $49.15 at 10:19 a.m. in New York.
 So-called organic revenue jumped 4 percent in the second quarter from a year earlier, the London-based broker, which has its Americas headquarters in Chicago, said today in a statement.

 Aon, led by Chief Executive Officer Greg Case, stands to gain as insurers boost prices they charge businesses for coverage, since the broker earns a commission on policies sold.
 Property-casualty insurers increased rates by 4 percent in the second quarter from a year earlier, according to MarketScout data compiled by Bloomberg.
 Natural disaster losses and low interest rates on investments led underwriters to charge higher prices in 2011, reversing six years of declines.